Vietnam curbs movement in city of 1.1 million as virus-free run ends

 But fresh restrictions on movement, including stopping buses and taxis within the city, were announced following the discovery of Vietnam's first locally transmitted COVID-19 infection in nearly 100 days.

-The transport ministry made the order on Monday evening, just hours before it goes into effect at midnight.
+The transport ministry made the order on Monday evening, just hours before it went into effect at midnight.

 After a 57-year-old retired Vietnamese man in Danang was confirmed to have the disease on Saturday - the first community transmission since Apr 16 - more than a dozen new infections have been found.